-Emiene Wright is national associate editor at COURIER.
+Emiene Wright is associate editor at Cardinal & PIne.
 Before that she was on the 24-hour news desk of the Miami Herald and the Detroit Free Press, and her writing has been featured in Crisis, the Charlotte Observer, and Our State magazine.

 As the long-awaited law goes into effect, North Carolina has the fifth most child marriages in the nation.

 Hate crimes against US Muslims have exploded by 500% in the years since Sept.
 11, 2001.
 Still, more Muslims than ever are running for elected office and raising their voices for progressive change.

 Many rivers, waterfalls, trails and roads are hazardous after Tropical Storm Fred.
 Here's a list of closures.